PostFic/Nib/README.markdown

 | :-: | :-: |
 | 5.3 | 0.1 |

+Make something using Nib?
+Feel free to talk about it in the [GitHub Discussions](https://github.com/marrus-sh/Nib/discussions/categories/demoscene).

 ##  Should I Use This Library?  ##

 *Ideally,* **you should not.**